Rockmart High School: Athletics

 Rockmart High School competes in Region 6 of the AAA Class.
 It sponsors 38 athletic teams on campus, with both boys and girls participating in varsity, junior varsity, and 9th grade competitions.
 RHS athletics are sponsored by many local businesses.

 Rockmart's first football team was established in 1923.
 The team of 1950 beat Valdosta High School for the state title and went on to beat Holyoke High School in the Peanut Bowl, giving them bragging rights as National Champions.

 Drama

 Every spring the advanced acting class performs at a GHSA one-act play competition.
 When the new Rockmart High School was constructed, performance space was not included.
 Instead, the Rockmart Thespians use the Rockmart Art Center Theatre for their productions.
 The department has produced many theatrical feats such as Seussical, Grease Hairspray.
 In October 2008, the Rockmart High School Thespians placed first at the Region AA One Act Competition with their performance of Godspell.
 The RHS Thespians then took the show to the State AA One Act Competition and placed third out of four schools.
-In 2013, Rockmart Thespians placed first in the State AAA One Act Competition with a riveting production of the thriller When You Comin' Back, Red Ryder?.
+In 2013, Rockmart Thespians placed first in the State AAA One Act Competition with a production of the thriller When You Comin' Back, Red Ryder?.